-After eight years on the Richmond landscape, the RYSE Youth Center is a place where integral parts of a hurting and glorious city come to shed conflict so that they may seek and create solutions.
+After nine years on the Richmond landscape, the RYSE Youth Center is a place where integral parts of a hurting and glorious city come to shed conflict so that they may seek and create solutions.

 A young woman sits in the recording studio staring at her notebook in silence.
 There is no calm hum here but the chest-pumping shake of kick drums and keyboard stabs.

 Down the hall in the kitchen youth play microwave roulette, heating up soup as they cross the after-school bridge between lunch and dinner or finally have their first and/or only meal of the day.
 They discuss slut shaming, a young feminist conversation for which they develop language on the spot.

 On the other side of the building in the education room students crowd around a table for multi-subject tutoring, debating the hierarchy of YouTube dance video preferences between readings of the Periodic Table.

 Down the hall in the group room the on-site therapist rises between sessions to cover a shift at the front desk.